-- 1. Insert the USB stick provided with the EMC Scanner into the computer. - 2.
-Run setupDSS.exe on the USB stick. - 3.
-Follow the instructions on the screen and select the drivers that suit your Scanner model.
+- Insert the USB stick provided with the EMC Scanner into the computer. - 2.
+Run setupDSS.exe on the USB stick. - Follow the instructions on the screen and select the drivers that suit your Scanner model.
 Demo files are optional.

-4. Depending on what has previously been installed in Windows, the installation software may try to download and install some additional Microsoft packages.
-If no internet connection is available during installation, the additional packages can be downloaded and installed manually later.
+Depending on what has previously been installed in Windows, the installation software install some additional Microsoft packages